alu4543/STW-7/README.md

 their own code of body.

 ## Multiple questions
+### No database
-### The Model based on a JavaScript class.
+- The Model based on a JavaScript class.
 No database

 #### Model
  - The directory models is added